Azure/AzRegionSelection/docs/wiki/How-to-Use-Toolkit.md

 ## Prerequisites
 Before using the toolkit, ensure the following prerequisites are met:
 - **Azure Subscription Access:** You should have access to the Azure subscription(s) containing the workload you want to analyse.
 At minimum, read permissions (e.g. **Azure Reader role**) on the relevant resources are required to gather inventory.
 If analysing a planned deployment (with no existing Azure resources yet), you can skip resource access but will need an Azure Migrate assessment export (see Input Data below).
+- To run `3-CostInformation`, ensure that you have **Cost Management Reader access** to all subscriptions in scope.

 - **Environment:** Prepare a PowerShell environment to run the toolkit.
 The toolkit is implemented in PowerShell scripts, so you can run it on Windows, Linux, or in the Azure Cloud Shell (which comes pre-configured with Azure PowerShell).
 Ensure you have **PowerShell 7.x (Core)** installed (PowerShell 7.5.1 or later is recommended).